prestodb/presto/CONTRIBUTING.md

         }
       ```

-* **Ordering of class members and methods**
+* **Ordering of class members**
-    * Class members are in front of methods.
+    * Fields are in front of methods.
-    * Group and order the class members and methods in the order of their access levels in descending order:
+    * Group and order the fields and methods in the order of their access levels in descending order:
         1. public
         1. protected
         1. package private
         1. private
-    * Group and order the class members in descending order:
+    * Group and order the fields in descending order:
         1. static final
         1. final
         1. normal
     * Order the methods with the same access level in the order they’re called.
 * **Encourage proper encapsulation**
-    * Do not use public class members.
-Use lower access levels as much as possible.
-Exceptions may apply for performance critical paths, in that case discuss your design first with relevant code owners.
+    * Do not use public class fields for non-constants.
+Use less visible access levels as much as possible.
+Exceptions may apply for performance critical paths.
+In that case, discuss your design first with relevant code owners.
-    * Make a function access level as low as possible
+    * Make a method access level as low as possible
-    * If a public class is only used by one caller and the usage is local, consider making it a nested class.
+    * If a class is only used by one caller and the usage is local, consider making it a nested class.
 * **Immutable and thread safe classes**
-    * Whenever possible, class fields should be final
+    * Whenever possible, class fields should be final.
-    * When it's not possible, ensure that accesses to the non-final fields are thread safe by whatever methods are appropriate for the circumstance (Concurrent collections, synchronized access, etc.) if they are in a code path that is multi-threaded
+    * When it's not possible, ensure that accesses to the non-final fields are thread safe by whatever methods are appropriate for the circumstance (concurrent collections, synchronized access, etc.) if they are in a code path that is multi-threaded.

 * **Static imports**
   For example, in your code, do not use something like